 The game loads the scene and map that the timer normally brings Link to, but at the coordinates of his entrance point in the previous scene.

 Using cutscene diving or Remote Control Epona, Link can use FW over a void.
 If Link warps away with FW just as he voids out, he will void warp.
-The game loads the scene and map in which the Farore's Wind point is set, but at the coordinates of his entrance point in the previous scene.
+The game loads the scene in which the Farore's Wind point is set, but at the coordinates and map of his entrance point in the previous scene.

 The game successfully loads the next cutscene, but Link appears at the coordinates of the Farore's Wind point previously set.